 While other market gardening learning programs address growing, marketing and management,the SPIN-Farming system ties them altogether to keep you focused on what matters most to generating steady, consistent, progressively higher higher cashflow so

 that you have more control over outcomes and income.
-It also provides specific benchmarks to measure progress, so that you know if you are under or achieving.
+It also provides specific benchmarks to measure progress, so that you know if you are under or over achieving.

 Now that local foods represents an $11 billion+ industry, according to the USDA, the practice of market gardening is becoming professionalized and competitive.
 The SPIN-Farming system quantifies exactly how lucrative and rewarding success can be.